CapsAdmin/goluwa/.base/lua/README.md

 This contains the main loop which updates Goluwa every frame using libraries/event.lua.

 ##libraries/##
-Contains all the Goluwa libraries.
+Contains all the Goluwa specific libraries.

 ##modules/##
 Contains all the standard Lua modules.

-Modules prefixed with lj- are ffi bindings made for Goluwa.
+Modules prefixed with lj- are ffi bindings/low level libraries made for Goluwa.
 They may not work outside of Goluwa yet.